Farewell My Concubine (film): Critical reception

 Roger Ebert awarded the film four stars, praising the plot as "almost unbelievably ambitious" and executed with "freedom and energy".
 The New York Times critic Vincent Canby hailed it for "action, history, exotic color", positively reviewing the acting of Gong Li, Leslie Cheung and Zhang Fengyi.
 In New York, David Denby criticized the "spectacle" but felt it would excel internationally, portraying a triumph of love and culture through the darkness.
 Hal Hinson, writing for The Washington Post, highlighted "its swooning infatuation with the theater- with its colors, its vitality and even its cruel rigors".
 Desson Howe for the same publication was less positive, writing that the first half had impact but gives way to "novel-like meandering", with less point, as the film reaches its conclusion.

 The film was included in The New York Timess 2004 list of The Best 1000 Movies Ever Made and Times 2005 list of Best Movies of All Time.
 It was ranked No. 97 in Empire magazine's "The 100 Best Films of World Cinema" in 2010, and No. 1 in Time Outs "100 Best Mainland Chinese Films" feature in 2014.
 The film has a 90% approval rating on Rotten Tomatoes based on 52 reviews, with an average rating of 8.40/10.
 The critics consensus reads, "Chen Kaing's epic is grand in scope and presentation, and, bolstered by solid performances, the result is a film both horrifying and enthralling."
+Metacritic, which uses a weighted average, assigned the a score of 84 out of 100, based on 28 critics, indicating "universal acclaim".
 The BBC placed the film at number 12 on its 2018 list of the 100 greatest foreign language films.
 It ranked at number 55 on the Hong Kong Film Awards Association (HKFAA)'s list of the Best 100 Chinese-Language Motion Pictures in 2005.
 The public ranked Farewell My Concubine atop a 2005 poll of the most beloved films in Hong Kong conducted by Handerson ArtReach.

+The film's international success also generated debate among Chinese critics over its relationship to Western audiences.
+Its emphasis on Peking Opera, political turmoil, and marginalized figures was interpreted by some as reflecting the influence of international film markets and festival expectations, while others viewed such readings as overlooking the film's critique of Chinese history and political ideology.